hestiacp/hestiacp-docs/cli_commands/commands.rst

  # Intended for internal usage

-The function scans configured ip in the system and register them with hestia internal database.
+This function scans configured ip in the system and register them with hestia internal database.
 This call is intended for use on vps servers, where ip is set by hypervizor.

 *******************************************************************